-- 1. To turn the power On, perform one of the following steps: - A. SPJTM JOYSTICKS Move the On/Off switch Up or Down.
-The switch automatically retracts back to center position. - B. SPJ-80 JOYSTICKS Move the On/Off switch Up or Down.
-The switch automatically retracts back to center position. - C. DPJTM JOYSTICKS Move the On/Off switch Up to the Middle or Top position. - D. MPJTM JOYSTICKS Move the On/Off switch Forward to the On position. - E. SPJ+ JOYSTICKS Press the On/Off button.
+- 1. To turn the power ON, perform one of the following steps: - A. SPJTM -80 JOYSTICKS Move the On/Off switch Up or Down.
+The switch automatically retracts back to center position. - B. DPJTM JOYSTICKS Move the On/Off switch Up to the Middle or Top position. - C. MPJTM JOYSTICKS Move the On/Off switch Forward to the On position. - D. SPJ+ JOYSTICKS Press the On/Off button.